roman-milk/roman-milk.github.io/vickie-2.md

+===

- ****** Vickie ****** byJust_Plain_Bob© Once she had me stripped she stood up and took off her clothes.
+Once she had me stripped she stood up and took off her clothes.
 Naked she was every bit as spectacular as I had thought she might be the first night Charlie had asked me to let her ride with me.
 I was flat on my back on the floor with my cock pointing straight up like the Washington Monument when Odette lowered herself onto me and took me inside her and after that it was one very long evening that progressed from the living room floor to the bedroom.
 When at last I couldn't respond any more I started to get up and get dressed she pulled me back down and said:

  "This is your place.
 You belong here next to me now."